MatthewKowal/mp-classifier/README.md

 Fetch the repository and run runme.py

 ### How it works
-All of the signal processing routines are written in mp
+All of the signal processing routines are described in the methods of mp_backend.py

 ### Microplastic Library